qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 ```
-and add an `Event` that will fire when the "Clear" button is pressed:
+and add an `Event` that will fire when "Clear" is pressed:
 ```haskell
 counter :: (Reflex t, MonadHold t m, MonadFix m)
         => Event t ()